erdmgrgrlioglu/international-house/README.md

-# International House Management Software – Technical Documentation
+# International House Digital Check-in and Visitor Guidance System – Technical Documentation

 This documentation provides a comprehensive overview of the project, its architecture, key components, and steps for local execution.
 It serves as the central source of information for developers, administrators, and stakeholders.